Skip to main content

 • refuse to rent to applicants because they are getting benefits to help with rent

-An applicant can take legal action if they were directly or indirectly discriminated against.
+An applicant can take legal action for direct or indirect discrimination.

 Asking for references and guarantors